-- a.
+- 9. Export the classification code to an IFC file. - a.
 On the File menu, click Export --> IFC .
 The classification code is exported with assemblies even if you have added it to parts. - b.
 Check the result in the exported model.